balmacefa/nft-api-engine-docs/source/includes/queries/NFT_Orders/_getNFTOrder.md

-# Get / Find NFT Order 🕵📄🐝🍯
+# GET / Find NFT Order 🕵📄🐝🍯

 > GET /NFT_orders/{id || transactionId}

 > The above is a response Example: